ngen-brett/gitlab-ce/doc/user/project/integrations/prometheus.md

 To display a metric chart, include a link of the form `https://<root_url>/<project>/environments/<environment_id>/metrics`.

-A single chart can also be embedded.
+A single chart may also be embedded.
 You can generate a link to the chart via the dropdown located on the right side of the chart:

 ![Generate Link To Chart](img/generate_link_to_chart.png)